Shahrel Fikri: PKNP FC

 Shahrel joined Malaysia FAM League club PKNP FC in 2016 from Perak U-21 team.
 He made his league debut in 0–0 draw in away match against KDMM coming from bench on 28 February 2016.
 His first and second goals for PKNP FC came from 0–5 win over PBMM on 9 March 2017.
 Shahrel made 20 appearances and 13 goals in his debut season with PKNP FC.

 After the end of the 2017 domestic season, Shahrel rumoured to be on his way out of the club, in a surprising turn of events, the club has just announced that Shahrel have instead extended his contract with the team until 2020.
 A whole host of clubs have been linked with the signature of Shahrel including Perak, Terengganu and Johor Darul Ta'zim.

 Nakhon Ratchasima

 Shahrel became the third Malaysian to play in the Thai League 1 in 2018, after he joined Nakhon Ratchasima on loan, on 25 June 2018.
 He made his debut for Nakhon Ratchasima in a 1–1 draw against Sukhothai on 30 June 2018.
 Shahrel scored his first goal in a League Cup tie against Ranong United, scoring the equaliser in 73rd minute of the match, the match finished 3–2.

 Negeri Sembilan FC

 He was officially announced as a new Negeri Sembilan FC player on 8 January 2023.
+He scored his first goal for the club against TRW Kelantan as his side won 4-2 on 2 April 2023.